Operation Olive Branch: Groups in Turkey

 published by Turkey's Hürriyet daily, the Greek Orthodox Patriarch, Bartholomew I of Constantinople, has also lent his support to the Turkish military operation.
 Hürriyet's report is reproduced by Greek media, some of which stress, however, that the letter is not uploaded in the Ecumenical Patriarchate's official website.

 The Turkish Medical Association stated that the war could end in large-scale human tragedy to which Erdoğan responded by calling the doctors of the association "filth", "agents of imperialism", and "terrorist lovers".
 The Turkish interior ministry then opened an investigation into the association.
 At least eleven doctors were then arrested.
-Erdoğan stated that the association will lose it "Turkish" tag in its official name and clarified that the organization "will not be able to use the notion of Turkishness, nor the name Turkey."
+Erdoğan stated that the association will lose its "Turkish" tag in its official name and clarified that the organization "will not be able to use the notion of Turkishness, nor the name Turkey."
 He then added: "This institution has nothing to do with Turkishness and nothing about them is worthy of the notion of Turkishness."

 On 19 March, a group of at least seven students at Boğaziçi University conducted an anti-war protest to which Erdoğan responded by saying that the students were "terrorists" and "communist, traitor youth".
 He then started an investigation into the students and threatened to expel them from the university.
 He added: "we won't give these terrorist youth the right to study at these universities."
 The president of Boğaziçi University claimed that the protesters had assaulted the participants of a commemoration event on the campus for fallen Turkish soldiers and said their action was "an attack on freedom of expression".
 Days later, an additional fifteen students were arrested following the incident.

 The Turkish Football Federation (TFF) supported the military operation as well.
 A TFF delegation which included its chairman Yıldırım Demirören and two trainers of national teams visited the town of Kilis.
 The Football clubs Besiktas and Galatasaray, both from Istanbul have expressed their support for the military campaign.